chroma-core/docs/docs/embeddings.md

 ## Instructor models

 The [instructor-embeddings](https://github.com/HKUNLP/instructor-embedding) library is another option, especially when running on a machine with a cuda-capable GPU.
 They are a good local alternative to OpenAI (see the [Massive Text Embedding Benchmark](https://huggingface.co/blog/mteb) rankings).
 The embedding function requires the InstructorEmbedding package.
-To install it, run ```pip install InstructorEmbedding```.
+To install it, run `pip install chromadb[ef_instructor]`.

 There are three models available.
 The default is `hkunlp/instructor-base`, and for better performance you can use `hkunlp/instructor-large` or `hkunlp/instructor-xl`.
 You can also specify whether to use `cpu` (default) or `cuda`.
 For example: